-At UAL we’ve been working hard to make sure your learning environment is as safe and welcoming as possible.
+At UAL, we’ve been working hard to make your learning environment as safe and welcoming as possible.

 All of our sites have undergone a deep clean in preparation for your arrival.
 This includes

 - all classrooms

 Preparing our spaces

 All across the University, you’ll find signage reminding you:

 - to wear a face covering